apache/inlong-website/blog/2022-06-16-inlong-sort-etl_en.md

 ```sql
 INSERT INTO `kafka_3` SELECT `name` AS `name`,`age` AS `age` FROM `mysql_1` WHERE `age` < 25 AND `age` >= 18
 ```

 ### 4.2.2 Watermark

-The complete configuration of groupinfo is as follows:
+The complete configuration of GroupInfo is as follows:

 **nodeconfig3**